zhengthomastang/Cal_PnP/README.md

 ## How to Build
 1. Download and make the OpenCV library.
 2. Compile using g++ in Linux environment.
 If you are new to g++ compilation with OpenCV, please refer to this [link](http://answers.opencv.org/question/25642/how-to-compile-basic-opencv-program-in-c-in-ubuntu/).
 In the command window, you can `cd` to the directory of `./Cal_PnP-master/` and use the following command to compile our source code, where `bin` is the executable file generated.
+Note that you may need to add `sudo` at the beginning to grant the admin permission.
 ```g++ -I/usr/local/include/ -L/usr/local/lib/ -g -o bin ./src/main.cpp ./src/Cfg.cpp ./src/CamCal.cpp -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lopencv_calib3d -lm```

 ## How to Use